Today you're getting the results of our month-long review of Populum CBD Oil. We tested Populum CBD oil on two subjective metrics:

 Onto the extraction methodology.

-Populum makes use of 2-step distillation process to extract the cannabinoids and terpenoids out of the Hemp.
+Populum makes use of a 2-step distillation process to extract the cannabinoids and terpenoids out of the Hemp.
 First, they use food-grade ethanol extraction, and after that fractionalized distillation.

 In theory, ethanol extraction is more effective than hydrocarbon extraction or CO2 supercritical extraction in retaining the water-soluble compounds inside Hemp like chlorophyll, because it’s a polar solvent that easily attaches to water-soluble compounds.
 But Populum removes the chlorophyll and other compounds that they deem unwanted through a process called fractionalized distillation.